BenHur78/Training/AspNetCore/Learning04Book/Readme.txt

 dotnet new sln -o FirstProject

 dotnet sln FirstProject add FirstProject

+1.2 How to create a .gitignore file

+dotnew gitignore --output MySolution/MyProject

 2. This sets Hot reload.
 In Ms Visual Studio open a Developer Command prompt and run this command.
 When you do a change in a file, it will automatically compile and build and run the application.